Recess (TV series): Video-on-demand

-Every episode of Recess is available on Disney+ in several countries, including the US and UK, along with most of the direct-to-video films.
+Every episode of Recess is available on Disney+ in several countries, including the US, along with most of the direct-to-video films.
+Similarly to Pepper Ann, the third and fourth seasons are paired together on the site, and are currently listed out of order.

 Critical reception

 Television critics Alan Sepinwall and Matt Zoller Seitz wrote favorably about Recess in their 2016 book TV (The Book), stating that the series is "Easily one of the smartest, most prankishly playful adult cartoons ever passed off as children's entertainment....
 Recess is a highly ritualized bit of entertainment that strikes the same notes over and over again, but always in infinite variation and with a surprising eye for psychological grace notes, especially when characters you thought of as brusque and one-dimensional reveal their fears and dreams to one another."

 Possible revival

 In 2022, Joe Ansolabehere revealed that he and Paul Germain had been working on a potential revival stating, "We've come up with several different angles and we've tried different things.
 It's been four years that we've been working on it, but that's an example of how things have changed... things are slower."